Doctor-love/certainly/README.md

 Fellow nerds, meet "certainly" - all contributions are appreciated!

-## Current state
-Proof of concept - *do not* use this unless you know what you are doing!
-Please have a look at the open issues first.
-Currently, the TLS settings of the HTTPS client for proxied requests are not configurable.

 ## Project goals
 - Easy to use: A few command line flags or environment variables should be all that is required to get it running
 - Easy to deploy: Static binaries without no runtime dependencies